-- This function should be implemented as a static type method. - This method should insert index data corresponding to the row or set of rows passed in into the appropriate tables or files storing index data.
+- This function should be implemented as a STATIC type method. - This method should insert index data corresponding to the row or set of rows passed in into the appropriate tables or files storing index data.
 A NULL value in ridlist indicates the end of the varray. - If the indextype is defined WITH ARRAY DML, a batch of rows can be inserted into the table.
-In this case, ODCIIndexInsert is invoked using the second of the two syntax synopses.
-Otherwise, the single-row syntax is used. - If ODCIIndexInsert is invoked at the partition level, then the index partition name is filled in the ODCIIndexInfo argument.
+In this case, ODCIIndexInsert() is invoked using the second of the two syntax synopses.
+Otherwise, the single-row syntax is used. - Note that the index partition object identifier ODCIIndexInfo.IndexPartitionIden and the base table partition physical identifier ODCIIndexInfo.IndexCols(1).TablePartitionIden is passed in for local domain index.
+The indextype needs to use the new DML syntax using the partition number and the provided SYS_OP_DOBJTOPNUM function to insert into the storage system partitioned table: